planttheidea/pure-object/README.md

 #### Reasons

-1. You want to use a simple map with as little memory allocaiton as possible
+1. You want to use a simple map with as little memory allocation as possible
 2. You want to do a for-in loop and not need to use `hasOwnProperty`
 3. You want to create prototypical methods without potentially overriding / having multiples on the chain